gdotnot/Launchbase-bootcamp-website-challenge/README.md

 * To run the server, use the command `npm start` into the main folder (challenge - link or challenge - modal).
 * Go to Google Chrome and type in url *localhost:5000*

-To run Foodfy front-end, it's necessary to navigate to the file folder and open html files with browser